ShopRunner/wildebeest/.github/pull_request_template.md

  - [ ] Pull request includes a description of the change and the reason behind it.
  - [ ] Pull request includes unit tests for any new functionality.
  - [ ] `pytest` passes locally.
- - [ ] `black creevey tests --skip-string-normalization` has been used to format the code.
+ - [ ] `black creevey tests --skip-string-normalization` leaves all files unchanged.
  - [ ] `flake8 creevey tests` passes locally.
  - [ ] CHANGELOG has been updated.
  - [ ] README and docs have been updated (if applicable).